 The Beatles, the Las Vegas Strip, the Navy Blue Blazer.

-The navy blue blazer is iconic in the men’s style world.
+The navy blue blazer is iconic in the world of menswear.
 Not only does it look amazing, but it’s one of the most interchangeable pieces in menswear that bridges the gap between smart and casual.

 The navy blazer is the second feature in our Essential Men’s Style Series and for good reason.
-It’s an ultra versatile garment that can be worn with everything from formal suiting down to slim fit jeans and a white t-shirt.
+It’s an ultra versatile garment that can be worn with everything from formal suiting down to slim fit dark blue jeans and a clean tee.

 In this article we’re going to discuss the differences between a blazer, sport coat and suit jacket, different ways to wear a navy blue blazer, how it should fit, and where to buy it at various price points.
 But first, a quick history.